home-assistant/home-assistant.io/source/_integrations/tplink_eap.markdown

 ha_domain: tplink_eap
 ---

-This platform allows you to detect presence by looking at devices connected to a [TP-Link EAP](https://www.tp-link.com/us/business-networking/ceiling-mount-access-point/).
+This integration allows you to detect presence by looking at devices connected to a [TP-Link EAP](https://www.tp-link.com/us/business-networking/ceiling-mount-access-point/).

 <div class='note warning'>
 This integration uses the web interface to retrieve data from the device.
-The device webserver does not support concurrent connection.
+The device web server does not support concurrent connections.
-If you try to login to the interface, your session will be terminated when the integration will poll the device status.
+If you try to login into the interface, your session will be terminated when the integration will poll the device status.
 <br>
 If you need to edit the device configuration, it is advised to temporarily disable this integration while making your changes.
 </div>

 ## Configuration